Do’s and Don’ts of Non-Compete Agreements in Florida

 How Long Can Non-Compete Agreements Last?

 These agreements can be in effect during and after someone’s employment with your company.
 Generally, non-compete agreements in Florida must last for a “reasonable” amount of time.
 This can last for six months to as long as two years.
-There is no set timelines to which these agreements must adhere, so the courts determine reasonableness on a case-by-case basis.
+There is no set timeline to which these agreements must adhere, so the courts determine reasonableness on a case-by-case basis.
 Therefore, you should not apply an especially long horizon for your non-compete agreements.

 You Need to Explicitly Identify Your Legitimate Business Interests